mtguerreiro/ocp/demos/example_intro/readme.md

 Python communicates with the controller using TCP sockets.
 Thus, as far as Python is concerned, it has no idea whether the controller is actually a physical one, or is being emulated (as we're doing here).

+## Next

+This example just shows some of the primitives of the `ocp` Python module, and explains the structure of the controller files.
+For a more concrete example with a closed-loop system, check the `example_controller`, which explains how to configure a controller and run it in a closed-loop system.